ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This section defines the exact format and encoding of scope to use, in order to express authorization information for the Administrator (see {{getting-access}}).

-To this end, this document uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}, and defines the following AIF specific data model AIF-OSCORE-GROUPCOMM-ADMIN.
+To this end, this document uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}.
+In particular, it uses and extends the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

+The original definition of the data model AIF-OSCORE-GROUPCOMM specifies a scope as structured in scope entries, which express authorization information for users of an OSCORE group, i.e., actual group members or external signature verifiers.
+In the rest of this section, these are referred to as "user scope entries".

+This document extends the same AIF specific data model AIF-OSCORE-GROUPCOMM as defined below.
+In particular, it defines how the same scope can (also) include scope entries that express authorization information for Administrators of OSCORE groups.
+In the rest of this section, these are referred to as "admin scope entries".

-With reference to the generic AIF model
+Like in the original definition of the data model AIF-OSCORE-GROUPCOMM, and with reference to the generic AIF model

 ~~~~~~~~~~~
    AIF-Generic<Toid, Tperm> = [* [Toid, Tperm]]